Uncomfortable Should be Routine

 That is why we need to step outside our comfort zones, not just once or twice, but often.

 And we didn't learn to drive on our own.
-We had someone sitting right there beside us, coaching and coaxing us.
+We had someone sitting right there beside us, and coaxing us.

 Because like that teenager you used to be, your desire to drive had something to do with freedom.

-Learning new things gives us more freedom.
+new things gives us more freedom.

 DrPaul